deep-research/victorslibrary-nuxt/content/reenchantment/remember.md

 type: Song
 explicit: false

-description: A heartfelt song about the feeling of loosing your sense of self.
+description: This is a heartfelt song about the feeling of loosing your sense of self.

 recordings:
   - title: Remember (High School Version)